My Cousin Rachel-2017

 The conclusion is a mix of the hilarious and the disturbing.
 This vignette features a nanny and a neighbor, both odd and mysterious characters.
 I admire the black comedy in this one most of all.

-Third in the series is Don’t Fall, which transports the viewer to the middle of the desert, where four friends are on an expedition, seeking adventure.
+Third in the series is Don’t Fall, which transports the viewer to the middle of the desert.
+Four friends are on an expedition seeking adventure.
 The main character, Gretchen, is deathly afraid of heights.

-When the group discovers a cave with ancient, evil writings on it, one of the group becomes possessed and embarks on a killing spree against the others.
+When the group discovers a cave with ancient, evil writings on it, one group becomes possessed and embarks on a killing spree against the others.

-Very short in length, Don’t Fall suffers a bit from absurdity and the least character development of the four- it is also the one I found to be the weakest.
+Very short in length, Don’t Fall suffers from absurdity and has the least character development of the four—it is also the one I found to be the weakest.

 Finally, Her Only Living Son is the strangest in the quartet.
-Working-class single mom, Cora, has only one son, Andy.
-About to turn eighteen, he is rebellious and known to be cruel to classmates- even gleefully tearing off one poor girl’s fingernails.
+Cora, a working-class single mom, has only one son, Andy.
+About to turn eighteen, he is rebellious and known to be cruel to classmates—even gleefully tearing off one poor girl’s fingernails.

 Ironically, the high school faculty seems to worship Andy, deeming him remarkable and seeming somewhat entranced by him.
-As Cora becomes influenced by her mailman, Chet, it is revealed that Andy’s father is a Hollywood star, wanting nothing to do with Cora or Andy.
+As Cora becomes influenced by her mailman, Chet, it is revealed that Andy’s father is a Hollywood star and wants nothing to do with Cora or Andy.

-When Andy develops claws on his fingernails and toenails, Cora fears that he is not her ex-husband’s son at all, but rather the spawn of Satan.
-This tale is a miniature of the classic 1968 horror film, Rosemary’s Baby, both haunting and devious in tone.
+When Andy develops claws on his fingernails and toenails, Cora fears that he is not her ex-husband’s son at all but the spawn of Satan.
+This tale is a miniature of the classic 1968 horror film Rosemary’s Baby, haunting and devious in tone.

-Enticing is how each chapter runs the gamut in theme and each is unique and different enough from the others so that they are distinguishable and do not suffer from a blended or all too similar feel.
+Enticingly, each chapter runs the gamut in theme and is unique and different enough from the others to be distinguishable and not suffer from a blended or all-too-similar feel.

-Certainly, each situation is implausible in “real life” and some head-scratching plot points abound.
+Indeed, each situation is implausible in “real life,” and some head-scratching plot points abound.
 For instance, how is it possible for an emaciated child, under a doctor’s care, not to be force-fed?

 Also, a teenager growing claws and hooves?
 Really?
-But, it is horror, and sometimes supernatural, or even silly, elements can be fun.
+But horror, and sometimes supernatural, or even silly, elements can be fun.

 XX, new for 2017, is reminiscent of the successful horror anthology that the Showtime cable network was daring enough to air from 2005-2007- this series ran the gamut in stylized and edgy horror escapades, using various directors to achieve this result.